weplate/backend/README.md

 # TODO

 - Add default auth classes so I don't have to list everything
-- /api/settings and /api/register can be refractored I'm sure
+- /api/settings and /api/register can be refractored I'm sure (by using serializers more effectively, see the logging endpoints)
+- Email verification

 # Design Paradigms (redundant?)